EUROPE'S FIRST ONLINE SHOP<br /> FOR TREEHOUSE BUILDERS

 - Where should the terrace be? (sketch grey)

-- From where do I get to the treehouse, where is the ascent (sketch orange)?
+- Where is the ascent (sketch orange)?
 Is there room for a staircase?

 - How can I move around on the platform? (sketch orange lines)

 - Where will branches get in the way?